drocheam/optrace/docs/source/usage/group.rst

 Where |IdealLens| and |Lens| are included in the same list, all marker types are included in :python:`markers` and all volume types in :python:`volumes`.

 When adding objects, the order of objects remains the same.
-Thus :python:`lenses[2]` denotes the lens that was added third (since counting starts at 0).
+Thus :python:`lenses[2]` denotes the lens that was added third (counting starts at 0).
-For simplicity it is recommended to add objects in the order in which the light passes through them.
+For clarity, it is recommended to add objects in their correct z-order.

 Geometry properties
 ###########################

-A group shares the same functions for geometry properties and manupulations as an element, see :ref:`element_geometry_props`.
+A group shares the same functions for geometry properties and manipulations as an element, see :ref:`element_geometry_props`.
 There are three main differences:

 **Position**